 - Increase of noisy pixels.

-- Increase of broken clusters and quiet (not firing) pixels.
+- ➤ Increase of broken clusters and quiet (not firing) pixels.

-- No major impact on tracking performance.
+- ➤ No major impact on tracking performance.

-The effect of SEE have been measured during high luminosity LHC fills, a paper is in preparation:
+The effect of SEE have been measured during high luminosity LHC fills, a paper has been recently published: JINST 15 (2020) 06, P06023